2150 ODOR

 1. Discussion

 Odor, like taste, depends on contact of a stimulating substance with the appropriate human receptor cell.
-The stimuli are chemical in nature and the term “chemical senses” often is applied to odor and taste.
-Water is a neutral medium, always present on or at the olfactory receptors.
-In its pure form, water is odor free.
-Man and other animals can avoid many potentially toxic foods and waters because of adverse sensory response.
-These senses often provide the first warning of potential hazards in the environment.
+The stimuli are chemical in nature and the term chemical senses often is applied to odor and taste.
+Humans and other animals can avoid many contaminated or harmful foods and waters because of adverse sensory responses.
+These senses often provide the first warning of hazards in the environment.

-The potential for impairment of the sensory quality of water has increased as a result of expansion in the variety and quantity of waste materials, demand for water disposal of captured air pollutants, and increased reuse of available water supplies by a growing population.
-Domestic consumers and process industries such as food, beverage, and pharmaceutical manufacturers require water essentially free of tastes and odors.
+Many organic and inorganic chemicals contribute taste or odor.
+These chemicals may originate from municipal and industrial waste discharges, from natural sources such as decomposition of vegetable matter or from associated microbial activity, and from disinfectants or their products.
+The ways that the sensory quality of water can be impaired has increased as a result of expansion in the variety and quantity of materials, demand for water disposal of captured air pollutants, and increased reuse of available water supplies by a growing population.

-Sensory tests are useful as a check on the quality of raw and finished water and for the control of odor through the treatment process.2,3,5 They can assess the effectiveness of different treatments and provide a means of tracing a source of contamination.
+Sensory tests are useful as a check on the quality of raw and finished water and for the control of odor through the treatment process.4,5,7 They can assess the effectiveness of different treatments and provide a means of tracing a source of contamination.

 Section 6040 provides an analytical procedure for quantifying several organic odor-producing compounds including geosmin and methylisoborneol.